 The Hidden Beaches Road Trip That Will Show You New Jersey Like Never Before

 New Jersey offers an abundance of beautiful beaches.
-Our neighbors from surrounding states love to take advantage of that (as do we) and the shores in towns like Point Pleasant, Seaside Heights, Asbury Park, Ocean City and Wildwood can get pretty crowded.
+Our neighbors from surrounding states love to take advantage of that (as do we) and the shores in towns like Point Pleasant, Seaside Heights, Asbury Park, Ocean City, and Wildwood can get pretty crowded.
 One way to avoid throngs of tourists is to visit some of our more serene beaches without big commercial boardwalks.
-Here are a few of the best beaches in New Jersey where you’ll probably be able to find a spot on the sand.
+These beaches will provide a wonderful escape and some relaxation.
+Here are a few of the best hidden NJ beaches where you’ll probably be able to find a spot on the sand.

-New Jersey beaches offer oodles of fun in the sun, particularly at these hidden destinations.
+The hidden NJ beaches offer oodles of fun in the sun, particularly at these hidden destinations.
 Which of these scenic spots do you like best?
+Please let us know your favorite beach in the comments.

 Best Beaches In New Jersey